 To fully remove everything you did today you only need to drop some objects in your Snowflake account.
 From the Snowflake console or SnowSQL, as ACCOUNTADMIN run:

-DROP WAREHOUSE DATA_API_WH;
+DROP WAREHOUSE IF EXISTS DATA_API_WH;

 You've successfully built a custom API in Python Powered by Snowflake.